Symptoms of COVID-19

 - contact the GP who ordered your test or the clinic that collected the swab

-- if you were tested at the Weston Creek Walk-in Centre or the Drive Through Respiratory Assessment Clinic at EPIC, you can call (02) 5124 5574 to ask for your test result.
+- if you were tested at the West Belconnen COVID-19 Testing Clinic, COVID-19 Testing Clinic on Garran Oval, Weston Creek Walk-in Centre or the Drive Through COVID-19 Testing Clinic at EPIC, you can call (02) 5124 5574 to ask for your test result.
 Please note that this service is available Monday to Friday, 9am to 5pm.

 If you were already in quarantine

-If your result is negative, you still need to complete your 14 days of quarantine .
+If you are in quarantine and your result is negative, you still need to complete your full quarantine period.

 Keep monitoring your health.